 After you’ve done your research, looked at your finances, and compiled a list of questions, there are a few things you should gather to bring with you when car shopping:

 The secret to buying a car that you’ll love is found in asking the right questions.
 Here are some sample questions you might use.

 Your specific financing options vary largely based on your current credit history.
 Creditors will look at things like your payment history, current debt to income ratio, length of credit history, and any negative marks.
 Dealerships offer financing if your credit isn’t great, but this will likely come with a higher interest rate.

 There’s one important thing to remember when purchasing a car – the longer the length of the loan, the more you’ll pay.
 The best way to get great financing is by purchasing a car you can afford.
 Buying a used car is a great start to this endeavor, since it can lower the length of your loan and your monthly payments.
 It’s also a good idea to look at shortening the span of your loan, which will ultimately save you money on interest payments.

-There are two main things you should watch for when test-driving a car.
+There are a number of things you should watch for when test-driving a car.
 These include any issues or concerning damages to the car’s function and how you feel when driving it.
 As you drive, listen for strange sounds, feel for awkward jumps, and recognize when the vehicle isn’t running smoothly.
 Make sure all electrical components work and that gauges are accurate.
 It’s also a good idea to visit a mechanic during the test drive for a 50-point inspection on the vehicle.
 If the mechanic turns up some major issues, you may be able to ask for a price reduction.

 Next, think about how you feel when you’re driving the car.
 Does it have the features you love?
 Could you see yourself driving it a year from now?
 Are the seats comfortable?
 You want to be completely happy with your purchase, and assessing your feelings while driving is key.